jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And now you should.
 Because this novel virus is highlighting how shaky our foundations are.

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
-Even if you agreed with it then, was that really what our government and political energy should have been completely obsessed with only a few months ago?
+Even if you agreed with it then, was that court-case really what our government and political energy should have been completely obsessed with only a few months ago?

 Both "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the health-care system, was any commentator, strategist, or politician talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

+RUNNING HORSES

 Here's why.
-Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for both being clueless.
+Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for being useless.

 I mean, if you ignored an election, would you even notice who won?
+What about this, if you looked at a COVID-19 infection map, could you uncover which states, provinces, and countries are governed by Left or Right parties?

-You wouldn't, because Left/Right has no original ideas.
-Neither understands how modern technology works.
-That's why traffic keeps rising, the tax-code get more confusing, and workdays get more meaningless.
+You couldn't, because Left/Right has no original ideas.
+They keep tinkering with government policy because neither understands how modern technology works.
+But no policy encourages traffic, climate change, or forces our workdays to get more fraustrating.

 This isn't just a pandemic.
-It's a test to see how well we can deal with life's inevitable challenges such as depressions, wars, famines, and epidemics.
+It's a test to see how well we can deal with life's inevitable challenges.
+Depressions, wars, famines, and epidemics are inevitable and not defeated by TV arguments or words in a regulation handbook.

-And we're struggling.
-It's because our political ideologies are so old we're now literally getting sick from it.
-I happened to be writing this book long before the new coronavirus.
+We're struggling today, because our political ideologies are so old they're stagnating our government, culture, and civilization.
+I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.

-To fix our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
+To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the people of Main Street, can help us get there.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>